sleepz103/Lernperiode-12/README.md

 - [x] Build a connection to a open meteo

 - [x] Create script that generates appropriate plant data according to my room plants

+Today I began with pre-planning and gathering my ideas into my project book.
+Following that I checked out possibilites for APIs and opened VSC to build connection with open-meteo.
+During work I mainly used terminal to access files, which I liked.
+From the session I am taking away that open-meteo is a free weather API, and that venv is a **v**irtual **env**ironment to run python scripts.
+I am motivated for this project and happy with my work today.
+(78)